bhojpur/platform-openvscode-server/README.md

-# platform-openvscode-server
+# Bhojpur.NET Platform - OpenVSCode Server
-This repository is only to produce release of OpenVSCode Server for the Bhojpur.NET Platform
+This repository is only to produce latest release of the OpenVSCode Server for the Bhojpur.NET Platform.